↑

 Roasted Butternut Squash Risotto with Brussels Sprouts

-Close up of a scoop of broccoli casserole being lifted up with a wood turner.
+Close up of truffle mac and cheese being lifted up some with a wood turner in a white casserole dish.

 Filed Under: Gluten Free, Main Dish, Recipes, Side Dishes, Vegetarian